List of tourist attractions in Amritsar

-Amritsar is a city situated in the state of northern Punjab, the northwestern region of India.
-It is 25 kilometres (15 miles) away from the Pakistan border.
-This important Punjab city is the main centre of commerce, culture, and transportation.
-It is the centre of Sikhism and the principal place of worship for Sikhs.
-Amritsar is attractive destination for tourists, especially those part of Golden Triangle.
+Amritsar is a city in the northern Indian state of Punjab, located approximately 25 kilometres (15 miles) from the India–Pakistan border.
+It is a major centre of commerce, culture, and transportation in the region.
+Amritsar is the centre of Sikhism and home to its principal place of worship, the Harmandir Sahib.
+The city is a destination for tourism, including as part of the Golden Triangle travel circuit.
 Major destinations are: